 So, how did this group happen to come together?
 Obviously, not by chance.
-There were a number of applicants for the spring Senior Peer Counseling training program.
+There were a number of applicants for the spring Senior Peer Support training program.
 Like any equal-opportunity situation, there was a screening process to fill the available spaces.
 Each of us was interviewed – by phone and/or in person – for a seat in the class.
 I’m certain that it was only because of skillful and discerning interview techniques, by two very special people, that we became the “Graduating Class of Spring 2016”.

 Charles Leibovitch is the JSA Peer Support Services Coordinator

 Many of you already know him.
 My personal contact with Charles has so far been brief.
-He was part of my initial interview for the Peer Counselling program.
+He was part of my initial interview for the Peer Support program.
 He came to one of our early classes to introduce himself, and I have had a chance to speak with him briefly at a few shorter encounters since then.
 While I can’t say that I know Charles well, it seems clear to me from the sophistication, efficiency, professionalism, and success of the Peer Support Program, that Charles is a dedicated and competent professional member of the JSAlliance team.
 I look forward to getting to know him better.